SAP-samples/teched2023-AD162/exercises/ex2/README.md

     ![MDK](images/2.1.1.png)

 2. The `customer` navigation property has already been defined in the Incidents list page.
 This information can be found by navigating to `Pages` &rarr; `Incident` &rarr;  `Incident_List.page`.
 Select the Object Table control to find the  `QueryOptions` property binding.

     ![MDK](images/2.1.2.png)

-3. Scroll down through the Object Table properties, then click on the link icon next to the **Footnote** property to open the Object browser.
+3. Scroll down through the Object Table properties, then click on the link icon next to the **Footnote** property to open the Object Browser.
     - Manually type `Reported by` in the Expression field, followed by a space.
     - In the search field, look for the customer's first name, select `FirstName` and click on `Insert`.
 The expression box will generate the binding `Reported by {customer/FirstName}` **Don't close the Object Browser window**.
-        > Ensure that `OData Objects` is selected in the dropdown menu.
     - Add a space after the generated value.
     - Look for the customer's last name in the search field, select `LastName` and click  `Insert`.
         > The expression box will generate the binding `Reported by {customer/FirstName} {customer/LastName}`.